 We have the largest international arbitration practice of any firm.
-Our arbitration lawyers are based in the key arbitral centers of New York, Washington, DC, London, Paris, Geneva, Stockholm and Singapore, and we have significant on‑the‑ground arbitration capability in Mexico City, Miami, Frankfurt, Warsaw, Moscow, Hong Kong, Seoul and beyond.
+Our arbitration lawyers are based in the key arbitral centers of New York, Washington, DC, London, Paris, Geneva, Stockholm and Singapore, and we have significant on‑the‑ground arbitration capability in Mexico City, Miami, Houston, Madrid, Frankfurt, Warsaw, Moscow, the Middle East, Hong Kong and beyond.
 We cover every jurisdiction, arbitral forum and industry sector, and work under multiple laws and in diverse languages.

 We act for global corporations, financial institutions, foreign investors and sovereign states, and we have a high number of repeat clients.
 They turn to us because they trust our skill, experience and reputation to achieve the best possible outcome, and because our partners personally handle their cases.
 Our high-profile cases often make headlines, and include some of the most important decisions in international arbitration history.

 We continue to be recognized by clients and industry observers alike as a unique top brand practice.
 The legal directories, including Chambers Global, The Legal 500 and Global Arbitration Review, place our practice at the very top.
 Members of our team are among the highest‑ranked international arbitration practitioners in the world.